The seed you plant today will provide comfort, nourishment, and shelter for future generations.

-11. Real estate – an agreement to donate tangible property to a charity during (or after) one’s lifetime
+11. Real estate – an agreement to donate tangible property during (or after) one’s lifetime.

 Example: A donor is not sure what the market is for his home and whether anyone in his family would like the home.
 The donor knows the charity would make good use of the home, and creates an agreement to live in the home for the rest of his life, letting the home pass in ownership to the charity.
-Tax benefits accrue to the donor when the ownership of the home transfers to the charity.
+Tax benefits accrue to the donor when the ownership transfers.

 12. Required Minimum Distribution (RMD) – a minimum amount of income that needs to be withdrawn each year from a retirement plan based on age requirements.
 Charities can receive these annual withdrawals directly to fulfill the individual requirement stipulated by the IRS.